RobFyd/BMI-Calculator/readme.md

 ### Description

 This is a simple BMI calculator created extracurricularly during the programming course.
 The "input" event was used in the JavaScript code.
-The calculator page is still being improved.
+The photo used in the background comes from my private photo collection :) The calculator page is still being improved.

 BMI calculator contains:
 - HTML